retreatguru/rbg-connect/readme.md

     $ cd /var/www/programs-remote-listings
     $ bash ./deploy.sh

 Then provide your wordpress username, password and a commit message.
-In about a minute you should see the new version live on the wordpress repository: https://en-ca.wordpress.org/plugins/retreat-booking-guru-connect/
+*Note: If you get the error message "Access to '/!svn/me' forbidden" just use deryk's credentials which are in OnePass In about a minute you should see the new version live on the wordpress repository: https://en-ca.wordpress.org/plugins/retreat-booking-guru-connect/